As the game is loading, check to see what you'll be up against. In the above image, you can see that I'll be facing Kalista

 If the enemy is within range, tag them an auto.
 As Ashe's auto-attacks apply a slow, she is rewarded greatly for harassing enemies.
 If they're not in range (or behind minions so a Volley

 would be ineffective), start auto-attacking the minions, but ensure you get the last hit when the creep is on low health.
 Landing the killing blow on an enemy minion or neutral monster not only awards you Experience and Gold, vital towards buying items and levelling up, but also allows you to farm safely without unintentionally pushing your lane.
+When you auto-attack your lane without deliberation you tend to kill your minions faster than the enemy team (unless they also do the same thing).
+This can lead to you pushing the lane towards the enemy tower, which isn't necessarily safe if you don't have vision of the enemy team.
 Last hitting as the ADC is incredibly important.
 At the beginning of the game, you want to kill as many minions as possible, as early as possible.

 Exceptions to the rule: If your support has a Relic Shield